atom/atom/docs/your-first-package.md

 Now let's edit the package files to make our ASCII Art package do something interesting.
 Since this package doesn't need any UI, we can remove all view-related code.
 Start by opening up _lib/ascii-art.coffee_.
-Remove all view code, so the `module.export` section looks like this:
+Remove all view code, so the `module.exports` section looks like this:

 ```coffeescript
   module.exports =